XHTML - Version 1.1

 The root element of the document MUST designate the XHTML namespace using the xmlns attribute.

-The root element MAY also contain an schema Location attribute as defined in the XML Schema.
+The root element MAY also contain a schema location attribute as defined in the XML Schema.

 There MUST be a DOCTYPE declaration in the document prior to the root element.
-If present, the public identifier included in the DOCTYPE declaration MUST reference the DTD found in XHTML 1.1 Document Type Definition.
+If it is present, the public identifier included in the DOCTYPE declaration MUST refer the DTD found in XHTML 1.1 Document Type Definition.

-NOTE: Note that in this example, the XML declaration is included.
-An XML declaration like the one above is not required in all XML documents.
+Note : In this example, the XML declaration is included.
+An XML declaration such as the one above is not required in all XML documents.
 XHTML document authors are strongly encouraged to use XML declarations in all their documents.
 Such a declaration is required when the character encoding of the document is other than the default UTF-8 or UTF-16.